 Katrin Amunts is member and Vice-Chair of the German Ethics Council.
 She is member of the German National Academy of Science and Engineering (acatech) and the North Rhine-Westphalian Academy of Sciences, Humanities and the Arts.
 She also serves on the editorial board of Brain Structure and Function, is the speaker of the German Helmholtz Association programme Decoding the Human Brain.
 Since 2017 she is Co-Speaker of the newly established Max Planck School of Cognition.

-Svenja Caspers joined the HBP in 2018 during SGA2 as task leader within SP2.
-Svenja Caspers graduated in Medicine and Business Studies in 2007 as well as in Economics in 2008.
-She finished her MD thesis on microstructural architecture of the human parietal cortex in 2008 and worked as a postdoc in the Institute of Neuroscience and Medicine (INM-2) of the Research Centre Jülich, Germany.
+Svenja Caspers is Deputy Leader of WP1.
+She studied and graduated in Medicine, Business Studies and Economics.
+After her MD thesis, she worked as a postdoc in the Institute of Neuroscience and Medicine (INM-2) of the Research Centre Jülich (Germany).
 In 2012, she received her PhD in Economics from the University of Cologne (Germany) and became team leader of the 1000BRAINS cohort study at the INM-1 of the Research Centre Jülich.
 She became Associate Professor for Connectivity in the Human Brain in 2015 at Düsseldorf University (Germany) and Connectivity working group leader at INM-1 of the Research Centre Jülich.
-Since 2018, she is full professor for Anatomy and Director of the Institute for Anatomy I at Düsseldorf University.
+She is director and full professor for Anatomy of the Institute for Anatomy I at Düsseldorf University.
+Since 2020, she is also Vice Dean for Teaching and Quality of Studies at the Medical Faculty of the Düsseldorf University.
 Her research focuses on the combination of postmortem microscopic analyses with in-vivo magnetic resonance imaging (MRI) for investigating structure-function-connectivity relationships in higher-order association cortices in the human brain.
 She is extensively working with large population-based cohort studies, e.g. the German National Cohort, using high-throughput processing pipelines on high-performance computing to particularly study environmental and genetic influences in lifespan trajectories of aging.

-Javier DeFelipe is a research professor at the Instituto Cajal (CSIC) and Director of the Laboratorio Cajal de Circuitos Corticales at UPM.
+Javier De Felipe is a research professor at the Instituto Cajal (CSIC) and Director of the Laboratorio Cajal de Circuitos Corticales at UPM.
 His particular expertise lies in the correlation of electron microscopy data with the synaptic connectivity of neurons previously identified using functional markers, or by intracellular labelling.
 Another of his principal interest is the analysis of alterations of cortical circuits in epilepsy and Alzheimer’s disease and in the study of the history of cortical organization and function.
 Furthermore, his laboratory is involved in the development of a variety of software tools to classify neuronal cell types and to examine the anatomical design of brain circuits.

 Karin Grasenick (convelop cooperative knowledge design gmbh, www.convelop.at)